gctools-outilsgc/aurora-website/src/docs/en/devcomponent/getting-started.md

 * CSS
 * React

+Both the CSS components and the React components make heavy use of the popular [Boostrap Framework](https://v4-alpha.getbootstrap.com/).

 <h6>CSS COMPONENTS</h6>

 * Use CSS components if you don't have or want to build a file system for your project
-* Simply include this CSS in your HTML header to implement Aurora
+* Simply include this CSS in your HTML head to implement Aurora

 <codeblock html='<link rel="stylesheet" href="RYAN" />' react=''></codeblock>